diodonfrost/ubuntu-laptop-playbook/README.md

 ### Running a specific set of tagged tasks

-You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
+You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook --tags` flag.
 The tags available:

 -   atom